krbnite/krbnite.github.io/_posts/2018-01-12-SQLAlchemy-Temporary-Tables-in-Redshift.md

 CREATE TABLE #temp as (SELECT someStuff FROM someTable);
 ```

-However, when using SQLAlchemy, this can be an issue:
+However, when using SQLAlchemy, this can be an issue\*:
 ```python
 ex("CREATE TABLE #temp as (SELECT someStuff FROM someTable);")